orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 // TODO: We might expect these functions to execute on the node instead of the ray ?
 //

+  // TODO: .every on a node's location.
+Should it start traversing from there, yes?

+Theorem proving.
+// TODO: What about an infinitely generating structure which we through some other finite method proof holds for this predicate?

 export abstract class Selection<TNode extends Selection<TNode>> extends Query<TNode> {

   this = () => this as any as TNode

-  // TODO: What about an infinitely generating structure which we through some other finite method proof holds for this predicate?
-  // TODO: .every on a node's location.
-Should it start traversing from there, yes? every = (predicate: MappedFunction<(x: Node) => boolean>) =>
+  every = (predicate: MappedFunction<(x: Node) => boolean>) =>
     this.map(x => predicate(x)).filter(x => x.equals(false)).is_empty()
   some = (predicate: MappedFunction<(x: Node) => boolean>) =>